Level 1 - Awareness

 - How to prepare for and manage a cyber security incident in those environments

-The course consists of 4 hours of classroom training.
+The course consists of 1 days training.
 Part 1 covers the current and emerging ICS risk landscape and Part 2 covers risk reduction planning and Incident Response.

 Part 1: Background (what is an ICS, what are the threats and vulnerabilities)